Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 Let’s start with the quick escapes within 100–150 km, ideal if you want to leave Friday evening and be back by Sunday night without feeling rushed.

-If you are short on time but craving a refreshing change of scenery, the spots within 100–150 km of Hyderabad are perfect for a weekend escape.
+If you are short on time but craving a refreshing change of scenery, these spots within 100–150 km of Hyderabad are perfect for a weekend escape.
 You can leave Friday evening or early Saturday morning and be back by Sunday night without feeling rushed.
 These places are close enough to drive comfortably, yet far enough to make you feel like you’ve stepped into a whole new world.

 1. Nagarjuna Sagar – Lake Views and Ethipothala Waterfalls